 SELECT IMPORTANT SAFETY INFORMATION

-Myelodysplastic Syndrome (MDS)/Acute Myeloid Leukemia (AML) has occurred in patients treated with Rubraca, and are potentially fatal adverse reactions.
+Myelodysplastic Syndrome (MDS)/Acute Myeloid Leukemia (AML) have occurred in patients treated with Rubraca, and are potentially fatal adverse reactions.
 In 1146 treated patients, MDS/AML occurred in 20 patients (1.7%), including those in long term follow-up.
 Of these, 8 occurred during treatment or during the 28 day safety follow-up (0.7%).
 The duration of Rubraca treatment prior to the diagnosis of MDS/AML ranged from 1 month to approximately 53 months.
 The cases were typical of secondary MDS/cancer therapy-related AML; in all cases, patients had received previous platinum-containing regimens and/or other DNA damaging agents.
-In TRITON2, MDS/AML was not observed in patients with mCRPC (n=209) regardless of homologous recombination deficiency (HRD) mutation.

 Do not start Rubraca until patients have recovered from hematological toxicity caused by previous chemotherapy (≤ Grade 1).
 Monitor complete blood counts for cytopenia at baseline and monthly thereafter for clinically significant changes during treatment.
 For prolonged hematological toxicities (> 4 weeks), interrupt Rubraca or reduce dose and monitor blood counts weekly until recovery.
 If the levels have not recovered to Grade 1 or less after 4 weeks or if MDS/AML is suspected, refer the patient to a hematologist for further investigations, including bone marrow analysis and blood sample for cytogenetics.
 If MDS/AML is confirmed, discontinue Rubraca.